![]() |

 a) Definitions

-1) "Hospital Grade Disinfectant" is defined as a disinfectant that is registered with the Environmental Protection Agency as a hospital-level disinfectant and that performs the functions of bactericides (kill harmful bacteria), virucides (kill pathogenic viruses), and fungicides (destroy fungus).
+4) "Hospital Grade Disinfectant" means a disinfectant that is registered with the Environmental Protection Agency (EPA) as a hospital-level disinfectant and that performs the functions of bactericides (kill harmful bacteria), virucides (kill pathogenic viruses), and fungicides (destroy fungus).

 b) Sanitary Requirements

-2) All nondisposable manicure implements shall be cleaned with a hospital grade disinfectant.
+4) All non-disposable manicure tools and implements shall be cleaned and disinfected with a hospital grade disinfectant after use on each client.

 8) Head rests of any chair shall be protected with a disposable cover and changed after each use, or a clean washable towel may also be used.